LucySuslova/appium-deeplinks/README.md

 # appium-deeplinks

-Demo project how to open deep links across platforms (iOS, Android) using Appium.
+Demo project how to open deep links across platforms (iOS, Android) using Appium on real devices.

 ### How to run
 to run tests against iOS: